soudev/knowledge.mine/stuff/frontend.javascript.md

 --

+* [BladeRunnerJS](http://bladerunnerjs.org/) - (BRJS) is an open source development toolkit and framework for modular construction of large single-page HTML5 apps.
+It consists of a set of conventions, supporting tools and micro-libraries that make it easy to develop, test, deploy and maintain complex JavaScript apps.

+--

 * [[GitHub] mattbaker / Reactive.js](https://github.com/mattbaker/Reactive.js) - A library for programming reactively in Javascript.

   * [Ractive.js Expressions and the New Wave of Reactive Programming | Flippin' Awesome](http://flippinawesome.org/2013/08/19/ractive-js-expressions-and-the-new-wave-of-reactive-programming/)